 My philosophy has always been: throw yourself into the fire and then write about it.
 And that is precisely how I’ve lived my life – the resulting plot line being so jagged and improbable that if I turned it into fiction, it would be deemed ‘implausible’ by my editor.
 Irony at is sharpest; I’ve never understood why god gets to be as implausible as he fancies in his work, but I have to be so plausible in mine.
 But que sera sera.

-According to my press, I am a “peripatetic poetess and perceptive observer of Daily Life”, “entrancing,” “wincingly honest” and “astutely self-aware.”
+According to my earlier music press, I am a “peripatetic poetess and perceptive observer of Daily Life”, “entrancing,” “wincingly honest” and “astutely self-aware.”